guettli/slow-boring-clear-fast/README.md

 ## What do you think?

 Please tell me: What do you think about this technique?
+Leave a comment here: [issues](https://github.com/guettli/slow-boring-clear-fast/issues)